envoy/reverse-proxy-examples/http_ec2/README.md

 # About

 This example uses `nginx` to proxy http requests from an ec2 insance on a public subnet (network) to another ec2 instance on a private subnet.

-*upsteam host*  ec2 instance running service nginx will proxy too *proxy host*  ec2 instance running nginx
+*upsteam host*  ec2 instance running service nginx will proxy connections too *proxy host*  ec2 instance running nginx

-This
+### files

 ```
 ├── Dockerfile # docker image used to run nginx